 Waterparks are a thrilling way to cool off in the Florida sun, and you have several to choose from.

 Your choices are:

 - Nona Adventure Park

-In return for a hefty entrance fee, you’ll receive an entire day in an outdoor, upscale resort-like area.
-That includes breakfast and lunch (you’ll pick up your food indoors but eat outside), unlimited snacks, and access to snorkeling, swimming in heated waters, a lazy river and an aviary.
+For the entrance fee, you get an entire day in an outdoor, upscale, resort-like expanse.
+It includes breakfast and lunch (you’ll pick up your food indoors, but eat outside), unlimited snacks, and access to snorkeling, swimming in heated waters, a lazy river and an aviary.

 Photo courtesy of SeaWorld® Parks & Entertainment, Inc.

-Splurge on a private cabana for even more distance from other guests.
+Splurge on a private cabana to have space for just your group.